Thin-film solar cell: Increasing efficiency

+Increasing absorption

 Multiple techniques have been employed to increase the amount of light that enters the cell and reduce the amount that escapes without absorption.
 The most obvious technique is to minimize the top contact coverage of the cell surface, reducing the area that blocks light from reaching the cell.

 The weakly absorbed long wavelength light can be obliquely coupled into silicon and traverses the film several times to enhance absorption.

 Multiple methods have been developed to increase absorption by reducing the number of incident photons being reflected away from the cell surface.
 An additional anti-reflective coating can cause destructive interference within the cell by modulating the refractive index of the surface coating.
 Destructive interference eliminates the reflective wave, causing all incident light to enter the cell.

 Surface texturing is another option for increasing absorption, but increases costs.
 By applying a texture to the active material's surface, the reflected light can be refracted into striking the surface again, thus reducing reflectance.
 For example, black silicon texturing by reactive ion etching (RIE) is an effective and economic approach to increase the absorption of thin-film silicon solar cells.
 A textured back reflector can prevent light from escaping through the rear of the cell.
 Instead of applying the texturing on the active materials, photonic micro-structured coatings applied on the cells' front contact can be an interesting alternative for light-trapping, as they allow both geometric anti-reflection and light scattering while avoiding the roughening of the photovoltaic layers (thereby preventing increase of recombination).